Monty Python: Departure of Cleese

-Filmography
+Films

 And Now for Something Completely Different (1971)

 The Pythons' first feature film was directed by Ian MacNaughton, reprising his role from the television series.
 It consisted of sketches from the first two seasons of the Flying Circus, reshot on a low budget (and often slightly edited) for cinema release.
 Material selected for the film includes: "Dead Parrot", "The Lumberjack Song", "Upper Class Twit of the Year", "Hell's Grannies", "Self-Defence Class", "How Not to Be Seen", and "Nudge Nudge".
 Financed by Playboy's UK executive Victor Lownes, it was intended as a way of breaking Monty Python into America, and although it was ultimately unsuccessful in this, the film did good business in the UK, and later in the US on the "Midnight movie" circuit after their breakthrough television and film success, this being in the era before home video would make the original material much more accessible.
 The group did not consider the film a success.

 Monty Python and the Holy Grail (1975)

-In 1974, between production on the third and fourth seasons, the group decided to embark on their first "proper" feature film, containing entirely new material.
+In 1974, between production on the third and fourth series, the group decided to embark on their first "proper" feature film, containing entirely new material.
 Monty Python and the Holy Grail was based on Arthurian legend and was directed by Jones and Gilliam.
 Again, the latter also contributed linking animations (and put together the opening credits).
 Along with the rest of the Pythons, Jones and Gilliam performed several roles in the film, but Chapman took the lead as King Arthur.
 Cleese returned to the group for the film, feeling that they were once again breaking new ground.
-Holy Grail was filmed on location, in picturesque rural areas of Scotland, with a budget of only £229,000; the money was raised in part with investments from rock groups such as Pink Floyd, Jethro Tull, and Led Zeppelin, as well as UK music industry entrepreneur Tony Stratton-Smith (founder and owner of the Charisma Records label, for which the Pythons recorded their comedy albums).
+Holy Grail was filmed on location, in picturesque rural areas of Scotland, with a budget of only £229,000; the money was raised in part with investments from rock groups such as Pink Floyd, Jethro Tull, and Led Zeppelin, as well as UK music industry entrepreneur Tony Stratton Smith (founder and owner of the Charisma Records label, for which the Pythons recorded their comedy albums).

-The backers of the film wanted to cut the famous Black Knight scene (a Sam Peckinpah send-up in which the Black Knight loses his limbs in a duel), but it was eventually kept in the movie.
+The backers of the film wanted to cut the famous Black Knight scene (a Sam Peckinpah send-up in which the Black Knight loses his limbs in a duel), but it was eventually kept in the film.
 "Tis but a scratch" and "It's just a flesh wound…" are often quoted.
 Holy Grail was selected as the second-best comedy of all time in the ABC special Best in Film: The Greatest Movies of Our Time. and viewers in a Channel 4 poll placed it sixth.